Chfrlt/P4_chess_tournament/README.md

 2) Add Player to tournament
     * Allows the user to add a player from the database to the tournament.
 3) Show players in tournament
-    * Display current players registered in the current tournament.
+    * Display players registered in the current tournament.
 4) Show players in tournament by score
-    * Display current players registered in the current tournament by score(from higher to lower)
+    * Display players registered in the current tournament by score(from higher to lower)
 5) Delete a player in tournament
     * Allows the user to delete a player from the current tournament.
 6) Tournament menu